SkyDev125/logseq/pages/IST___2___1___SO___Virtual Addressing.md

 					- Many processes with tiny pages.
 					- Multiple swaps occuring all at once.
 					- Most of the time is wasted in moving in and out of the disk..
+				- Working-sets
+					-
-				- Common
+				- Transfer types
+				  collapsed:: true
 					- On request
 					  collapsed:: true
 						- Used in segmented memory
 						- OS determines when to load the block into primary memory
 					- On demand
 					  collapsed:: true
 						- Used in paginated memory
 						- A fault is generated when trying to access and OS receives it, loading to primary memory
 					- Prefetching
 					  collapsed:: true
 						- The OS thinks this will be needed soon, so it loads it early hoping it will be helpful.
+				-
+				-
 				-
 				-